glenn20/python-ci/README.md

   - Compatible `tox` configuration to run tests using: `uv run tox`
   - Default configs for `mypy`, `ruff` and `pytest`.
   - Assumes the project python code is in the `src` sub-directory
+  - Assumes tests are in the `tests` sub-directory

 ## Reusable Github Workflows provided